joaowenzel/grain_tracking/README.md

 <br />

 These two graphics show the main direction of the grains displacement and the intensity of its velocity in each region of the dune.
+In both cases, the dune centroid is plotted in the central point of the graphic.

  ### Radial mesh & Graphic